Group and ungroup data

 Null values

 Using groupBy on a table with null values will work properly.
 Null values will appear as empty array elements when grouped with groupBy.
-Null array elements unwrapped using ungroup will appear as null (empty) row entries in the corresponding column.
+Null array elements expanded using ungroup will appear as null (empty) row entries in the corresponding column.

 The example below uses the emptyTable method and the ternary operator to create a table with two columns of 5 rows.
 The first and second rows contain null values.
 Null values behave as expected during grouping and ungrouping.